yduf/yduf.github.io/_posts/2024-10-05-profiler-tracy.md

 ### [Memory Profiling](https://github.com/davidwed/tracy?tab=readme-ov-file#memory-profiling)

 ### [Callstack](https://chatgpt.com/share/67294318-9a1c-800d-81a0-749fa826d17b)

+The easiest way is to launch instrument code [with high privilege](https://stackoverflow.com/questions/78362287/is-there-a-way-to-track-whole-frame-call-stack-in-tracy-whitout-calling-zonescop) => this will allows stack sampling and stack collection

 You can force call stack capture in the non-S postfixed macros by adding the TRACY_CALLSTACK define, set to the desired call stack capture depth.